babelouest/glewlwyd/OAUTH2.md

 This document is intended to describe Glewlwyd oauth 2 implementation.

-OAuth endpoints are used to authenticate the user, and to send tokens or other.
+OAuth endpoints are used to authenticate the user, and to send tokens or other authentication and identification data.
 The complete specification is available in the [OAuth 2 RFC document](https://tools.ietf.org/html/rfc6749).
 If you see an issue or have a question on Glewlwyd OAuth 2 implementation, you can open an issue or send an email at the following address [mail@babelouest.org](mail@babelouest.org).

 ## Endpoints authentication